Top treatments for children with Balance Problems

 4 Key Balance Problem Options for Children

 Treatment options for balance problems in children include

 - Surgical Intervention

 ** Vestibular Rehabilitation Therapy:

 Vestibular rehabilitation therapy (VRT) is a form of physical therapy involving exercises.
-Vestibular rehabilitation therapy improves the functional deficits in the child and subjective symptoms associated with balance disorders.
-Vestibular rehabilitation therapy aims to decrease sensations of dizziness in the child, improve balance and minimize falls, improve neuromuscular coordination, improve stability during movements and decrease dependency on visual and somatosensory inputs.
+This approach to therapy improves the functional deficits in the child and subjective symptoms associated with balance disorders.
+The aims of Vestibular rehabilitation therapy are to decrease sensations of dizziness in the child, improve balance and minimize falls, improve neuromuscular coordination, improve stability during movements and decrease dependency on visual and somatosensory inputs.

 - Gaze Stabilization